-9. Monitoring and Review
+8. Monitoring and Review

-The Head monitors the effectiveness of this policy on a regular basis.
-The School has a register of sanctions, and the Head keeps a record of any student who is suspended for a fixed-term, or who is permanently excluded.
+The Headteacher monitors the effectiveness of this policy on a regular basis.
+The school has a register of sanctions, and the Headteacher keeps a record of any student who is suspended for a fixed-term, or who is permanently excluded.

-It is the responsibility of the Head to ensure that the school policy is administered fairly and consistently.
+It is the responsibility of the Headteacher to ensure that the school policy is administered fairly and consistently.
 Particular attention is paid to matters of racial equality.
 No student is treated unfairly because of race or ethnic background.

-Date of Review Position Name of Reviewer Date of Next Review August 2023 Headteacher Mr J. Jackson August 2024 August 2023 Proprietor Mr A. Khan August 2024
+Date Position Name of Reviewer Date of Next Review August 2024 Headmaster Mr J. Jackson August 2025 August 2024 Proprietor Mr A. Khan August 2025